-One of the main reasons why people enjoy resin is the strength.
+One of the main reasons why people enjoy resin is strength.
 Some concentrates have as much as 95% THC.
 The live resin method of cannabis production was created in Colorado shortly after cannabis was legalized and there is no doubt it is one of the strongest forms of cannabis on the market.

 There are two reasons why you might want this effect.
 If you have been using cannabis for a long time, the effects are dramatically lessened compared to the first time you smoked weed.
 A lot of people claim that when they use concentrates, it feels like they are getting high for the first time again.
 The other benefit to the intensified high is if you use cannabis medically.
-It is an easy, quick way to get a high dose of your medication and the effects will last a long time.
+It is an easy, quick way to get a high dose of your cannabis and the effects will last a long time.

 The Effects are Felt Immediately

 While you can take some very high doses of edibles, the effects won’t come on for a minimum of 30 minutes if not a few hours.
 When you smoke any kind of concentrates, the effects come on immediately.
-This is especially helpful if you use concentrates as a treatment for pain.

 It’s Easier To Store

 One thing that is a little annoying about flower is the strong odor.
-It is more challenging to store it properly, especially in situations where you would prefer to be discrete.
+It is more challenging to store weed properly, especially in situations where you would prefer to be discrete.
 Concentrates are smaller and give off minimal odor, which makes them way easier to store.
 Also, compared to something like edibles, there is less risk that another person or a pet would consume it accidentally.
 That being said, you should always store your products in a safe and secure place.